Speaking Engagement Topics

 About Virginia Lieto, Presenter:

 Virginia has a Master of Arts Degree in Pastoral Theology from Saint Joseph’s College of Maine, where she is also an adjunct professor of Theology.
 In addition to teaching, Virginia is engaged in public speaking and blogging about the Catholic faith.
-She is the author of a children’s book, titled, Adventures of Faith, Hope, and Charity – Finding Patience, a first in a series of children’s books aimed at teaching children the value of virtue.
-Her second book in the series, Finding Acceptance, is in process.
+She is the author of a children’s book, titled, Adventures of Faith, Hope, and Charity – Finding Patience aimed at teaching children the value of the virtue of patience.
 Virginia is a member of the Society of Children’s Book Writers and Illustrators, as well as the Catholic Writer’s Guild.
 She is a Catholic in good standing in the Diocese of Charlotte, NC.

-You can either contact me directly at firstname.lastname@example.org, or if you are more comfortable going through CMG Booking, then you can book me for your next engagement by clicking the link this link:
+You can either contact me directly at email@example.com, or if you are more comfortable going through the Catholic Speakers Organization, then you can book me for your next engagement by clicking this link:

 Upcoming Speaking Engagements: